avinMehla/Site-skills/README.md

 Navigate through different sections.
 Update your dummy profile.
 Search for other users.
 Since this is a dummy account, the experience might not be as engaging as intended, but it showcases the core functionality.

 📌 Project Overview
 This is a web-based platform designed to help users build and manage teams for competitions.
 It serves as a space where individuals can find like-minded peers and collaborate effectively.

 🔹 Key Features

 User Authentication: Sign in and sign up functionality.

 Profile Management: Users can update their profiles.

 Search Functionality: Find relevant users and teams.

 Responsive UI: Built with HTML, CSS, and JavaScript.

 Interactive Design: Includes animations and a dynamic theme.
 📂 Project Structure
 php
-Copy
-Edit
 / (Root Directory)
 │── index.html          # Landing Page
 │── about.html          # About the Project